nvdai2401/graphql-dashboard/README.md

 # Simple GraphQL Dashboard
 > A simple GraphQL Dashboard where user can Sign in/Sign up and upload avatar.
-This app uses React, Apollo GraphQL client.
+This app uses React, Apollo GraphQL client and Material UI.

 ## Installation guide:
  1. Download zip file or type command in your terminal `git@github.com:nvdai2401/graphql-dashboard.git`